videvide/PosterShop/README.md

 # PosterShop

-Print on demand poster web shop with Stripe payment integration made with Flask.
+Print on demand postershop with Stripe payment integration made with Flask.